pko734/ShowDb/README.md

 6. Video Links (aka Setlist Item Notes)
 Administrators can create, read, approve (limited edit), or delete Video Links.
-Users and Guests can read Video Links
+Users and Guests can read Video Links.

 ### Other Elements

-1. Admin vs User vs Guest
+1. Admin vs User vs Guest.

-2. Pagination and sorting
+2. Pagination and sorting.

+3. VideoUpdateCommand that was used to initially populate videos, using google's youtube api.

 ### External data source
 The data for Songs, Shows, and SetlistItems was gleaned from this site: http://www.asmylifeturnstoasong.com/